Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have introduced \shortname, a novel approach that adapts a video generator to dynamic 4D reconstruction.
-By building on a pre-trained video generator, \shortname achieves excellent generalization to real data despite being trained only on 4D synthetic data.
-We have also shown the benefits of predicting multiple modalities and fusing them at test time via optimization.
-Our model outperforms state-of-the-art methods on video depth and camera rotation prediction, particularly on challenging dynamic scenes.
+We have introduced \shortname, a novel approach that adapts a video generator for dynamic 4D reconstruction.
+By building on a pre-trained video generator, \shortname achieves excellent generalization to real data despite being trained only on synthetic 4D data.
+We have also demonstrated the benefits of predicting multiple modalities and fusing them at test time via optimization.
+Our model outperforms state-of-the-art methods on video depth and camera rotation prediction, particularly in challenging dynamic scenes.

-Despite these successes, our approach has limitations, one of which is that the point map encoder-decoder is still not entirely accurate, and that, in turn, is a bottleneck on the overall reconstruction quality.
+Despite these successes, our approach has limitations.
+One is that the point map encoder-decoder is still not entirely accurate, which in turn is a bottleneck for the overall reconstruction quality.

-Our approach also opens a path to integrating 4D geometry in video foundation models, \eg, to generate 3D animations from text, or to provide a more actionable signal when the video model is used as a proxy for a world model.
+Our approach also opens a path to integrating 4D geometry into video foundation models, \eg, to generate 3D animations from text, or to provide a more actionable signal when the video model is used as a proxy for a world model.

 \paragraph*{Acknowledgments.}